TLF Tutorial Workshops

 Just as important to our approach to ingredients is our approach to equipment.
 Imagine for a moment that you've never made bread but would like to try your hand at a loaf.
 I hope you would look for a recipe that calls for as little equipment as possible.
 You can make do with a big bowl and wooden spoon, a surface to knead the dough, and an oven.
 If you decide you really like homemade bread, you might consider buying a good mixer.
 I doubt you would believe that you had to buy an automatic bread making machine in order to get a loaf to eat.

-The point of the joke: Stretching the cooking analogy just an inch further — we are learning a cuisine.
-I will be asking (and expecting) that you follow the recipes very carefully.
-As we get closer to 'high school' level, we'll start looking at recipe modification, but not yet.
-As heaven is my witness, I've had people tell me they've substituted pickled herring for hamburger and don't understand why they didn't get a nice emulsion.
-Beyond that, though, the recipes have been designed to be used together — a cuisine, if you will.
+The point of the joke: Stretching the cooking analogy just an inch further—we are learning a cuisine. it's only smart to follow the recipes very carefully.
+As we get closer to "high school" level, we'll start looking at recipe modification, but not yet.
+True fact: I've had people tell me they've essentially substituted pickled herring for hamburger and can't understand why they didn't get a nice emulsion.
+In addition to the potential pitfalls of random substitution, the recipes have been designed to be used together—a cuisine, if you will.

 The first recipe, a chloride paper emulsion, calls for

 To give you an idea of how much to order, per recipe we will use 3 g of potassium chloride, 5 g silver nitrate, and 25 g gelatin.
 Most recipes follow those general quantities.
 Since it is cheaper per gram to buy larger quantities, and shipping costs can almost equal the price of many ingredients, I suggest you buy enough for at least 10 recipes.
 After you get your feet wet, and decide you love doing this (and you will!) you can amp up your quantities.